Vaints/write-ups/2023/TCP1PCTF2023/pwn/07tickery/README.md

 ```
 </details>

+Follow this command to build the image and container.
+After that, copy the interpreter file from the docker container.
 ```bash
 docker build -t ubuntu_2304 .
 docker run --name ubuntu_2304 ubuntu_2304
 docker cp ubuntu_2304:/lib/x86_64-linux-gnu/ld-linux-x86-64.so.2 .
 ```

-After that, I patched the binary I was working with using patchelf.
+After that, I patched the binary using patchelf.
 The purpose of this was to ensure that when the binary is executed, it uses the provided libc.

 ```bash
 patchelf --replace-needed libc.so.6 ./libc.so.6 main